 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Sodium Dodecyl Sulfate, An anionic Detergent
+Sodium Dodecyl Sulfate, an anionic detergent

 The sample buffer is also mixed with tracking dye bromophenol blue and glycerol.
 Glycerol provides density to the protein sample, thus allowing the sample to settle down in the well of the gel.
 While bromophenol blue provides color, that can be tracked into the gel to determine the movement of the sample through the gel.

-After a few minutes when resolving gel is polymerized, butanol is removed completely using tissue paper.
-The stacking gel is prepared with 4 % concentration and similarly loaded at the top of the resolving gel up to 0.8 cm height.
-Then, a comb is placed to create wells in the gel.
-After solidification gel is placed in the tank, the running electrode buffer is added into the tank.
+After polymerization of the resolving gel, remove the butanol with the help of tissue paper.
+Then pour the freshly prepared 4 % stacking gel load at the top of the resolving gel up to 0.8 cm height.
+Then, place a comb to create the desired number of wells in the gel.
+Once the stacking gel solidifies, place the gel into the tank.
+Put the running electrode buffer into the tank.

-Electrophoresis, Running the Gel
+Electrophoresis, running the gel

 After loading the protein samples, run the gel by providing a constant voltage of 80-100 V. The purpose of stacking gel is to concentrate the protein samples into a sharp band before interning the main separating gel.
 However, the pore size of the stacking gel is larger than that of resolving gel.
 This difference is created by using different ionic strength and the pH of the electrode buffer and stacking gel buffer.
 This phenomenon is called as isotachophoresis.